Citril finch: Taxonomy

 The citril finch was formally described by the German zoologist Peter Simon Pallas in 1764 under the binomial name Fringilla citrinella.
+Long considered to be closely related to the European serin and the Cape canary, it was traditionally placed with them in the genus Serinus, until a genetic study in 2007 showed that, despite the plumage differences, it was more closely related to the European goldfinch; a second study in 2012 confirmed this, leading to its formal transfer to the genus Carduelis in 2013.

+The Corsican finch (Carduelis corsicana) of Corsica and Sardinia was at one time considered as conspecific with the citril finch, but is now treated as a separate species.

+Etymology

-The current genus name Carduelis is the Latin word for the European goldfinch, and the specific epithet citrinella is the Italian word for a small yellow bird.
-It is a diminutive of the Latin citrinus meaning citrine or light greenish-yellow.
-The Corsican finch (Carduelis corsicana) was at one time considered as conspecific with the citril finch, but is now treated as a separate species.
-Molecular genetic studies have shown that the citril finch is closely related to the European goldfinch (Carduelis carduelis).
+Carduelis is the Latin word for the European goldfinch, and the specific epithet citrinella is the Italian word for a small yellow bird, from a diminutive of the Latin citrinus, citrine or light greenish-yellow.

 Description and systematics

 The citril finch has an overall length of 12 cm and weighs around 12.5 g.
 It is greyish above, with a brown tinge to the back which also has black streaks.
 The underparts and the double wing bars are yellow.
 It shares with its relatives a bright face mask which in this species is also yellow.

-Sexes are similar, although young females may be duller below, and juvenile birds - unlike in the European Serinus species - are brown, lacking any yellow or green in the plumage.
+The sexes are similar, although young females may be duller below, and juvenile birds, unlike in the European Serinus species, are brown, lacking any yellow or green in the plumage.

 The song is a silvery twittering resembling that of the European goldfinch (C. carduelis) and that of the European serin (Serinus serinus).
 The main call is a tee-ee, quite similar to the Eurasian siskin (Spinus spinus).